 Forget the chocolate.
-February is all about the sweet potato.
+Just like other monthly food celebrations, February is all about the sweet potato.
 The sweet potato made its debut in the late 1400s with the Native Americans, and today is served in many dishes across the globe.
 The sweet potato, which is often confused with a yam, is orange (and sometimes even purple in color).

 Sweet potatoes are, also, some of nature’s biggest sources of nutrition.
 It includes important vitamins such as: